sinkap/lsm-perf/README.md

                         Path of the workload program to run to evaluate the kernels.
-This should take no argument, and simply output an integer to stdout (the time measurement) -key KEY              Path of the RSA key to connect to the VM.
+This should take no argument, and simply output an integer to stdout (the time measurement) --key KEY             Path of the RSA key to connect to the VM.
 It must be in the list of authorized keys in the image.
   -o OUT, --out OUT     Path of the output file.
-  -c [CPU [CPU ...]], --cpu [CPU [CPU ...]]
+  -c CPU-QEMU CPU-KVM1 CPU-KVM2, --cpu CPU-QEMU CPU-KVM1 CPU-KVM2
                         CPUs that should be used to run the VM.
-Provide three CPUs [x,y,z], qemu-system will be assigned to x, the two CPUs of the VM will be assigned to y and z respectively, and the workload will be run on y.
-These CPUs should be isolated (i.e. start your machine with `isolcpus=x,y,z`).
-Keep this list empty to not assign CPUs
+Qemu-system will be assigned to `CPU-QEMU`, the two CPUs of the VM will be assigned to `CPU-KVM1` and `CPU-KVM2` respectively, and the workload will be run on `CPU- KVM1`.
+These CPUs should be isolated (i.e. start your machine with `isolcpus=CPU-QEMU,CPU-KVM1,CPU-KVM2`.
+                        Omit this parameter to not assign CPUs --runs RUNS           Number of times the workload should be evaluated for each kernel in each round.
+  --rounds ROUNDS       Number of times the tested are repeated and the VMs
+                        restarted.
+  --warmups WARMUPS     Number of times the workload will be run but not
+                        measured after starting the VM.

 ```

 You can give as many kernels as you want (`-k`).
 They will all be evaluated several times and the results will be written in the output file (`-o`).
-You also need to provide the image (`-i`) with the authorized ssh key (-`key`).
+You also need to provide the image (`-i`) with the authorized ssh key (`--key`).
 The progress will be displayed in stdout.

 You can use the CPU management with `-c`.
 This will assign the virtual machine's CPUs to the physical host's CPUs.
 You should also start the host with the kernel parameter `isolcpus=...`, so that the virtual machine will have dedicated CPUs.
 This ensures the most reliable benchmark measurements.
 It is also recommended to start your machine in non-graphical mode.